COR1999/one-byte-of-a-bakers-dozen/README.md

 ### Content
 I used [Bootstrap Version 4.4.1](https://getbootstrap.com/) grid system.
-I used [StackOverflow](https://stackoverflow.com/) to solve problems that I couldn't figure out
+I used [StackOverflow](https://stackoverflow.com/) to solve problems that I couldn't figure out I used [Favicon](https://favicon.io/) for my favicon
 ### Media
+My recipes where founds from various recipe websites such as [Retrobite](https://www.retrobite.com/)
 ### Acknowledgements